-Creating a diversity pipeline to HNS&CS careers: Supporting creation of opportunities where they have historically been limited.
+Creating a pipeline to HNS&CS careers: Supporting creation of opportunities where they have historically been limited, welcoming all.

 HNS&CS is Pleased to Announce the Launch of Project CHECKERS